-Most video platforms will let you test your audio and video set-up before “showtime.”
+Most video platforms will let you test your audio and video set-up beforehand.
 Arrive at your workstation early so you can prepare accordingly.
-Once you’re live, don’t forget to unmute and be sure to greet your interview panel with a smile.
+Once you’re live, be sure to greet your interview panel with a smile.

 What to do after your interview

 No matter the outcome, be sure to keep your interview skills fresh and your cover letters ready.
-The more you practice, the better you’ll get and the more likely you are to get the job offer you want.
+The more you practice, the quicker you’ll get the job offer of your dreams.

 Summary of Money's Guide on How to Prepare for an Interview